WeblateOrg/weblate/docs/user/checks.rst

    You can use regular expression as placeholder.

+.. versionchanged:: 4.13

+   With the ``case-insensitive`` flag, the placeholders are not case-sensitive.

 Translation is missing some placeholders.
 These are either extracted from the translation file or defined manually using ``placeholders`` flag, more can be separated with colon, strings with space can be quoted: